peytoncordero/DRI25/command-line.md

 For best digital practices, we recommend making sure that file names do *not* contain spaces.
 How?
 By using creative capitalization, dashes, or underscores instead.
 Keep in mind that the command line is case-preserving, which means that capitalization matters when you type commands.
 You might also avoid using periods in your file and folder names, as they sometimes can prompt you to confuse them with system files or file extensions (e.g., the full name of a PDF file is usually file.pdf).

-## FUN TIME: Treasure hunting!
+## Fun time
+**Treasure hunting!**

-Use the commands we have learned so far to go on a treasure hunt.
+Now that you have learned commands to navigate the filesystem and create new files, we will go on a treasure hunt.

+To start the hunt
-1. Access the folder command-line-treasure-hunt
+1. Access the folder `command-line-treasure-hunt`
 2. Once there, ask the computer to print the instructions from README.md

 Right now you should be able to read those instructions!
 Pay attention to them and remember to take your time to check spelling and case sensitivity so that your commands work well!